untilhamza/gochul/README.md

 - [x] The leader can only create a new group if they don't have an active group
 - [x] Frontend should allow them to create a group, deactivate a group

+### Gochul User model

+- [ ] The User can view there personal details
+- [ ] The user can update their personal details
+- [ ] The user can delete their account (soft delete, to be implemented later)

 ### Member model

-- [x] The leader can add members to a group
+- [ ] The leader can add members to a group
-- [x] The leader can delete members from a group
+- [ ] The leader can delete members from a group
-- [x] The leader can update the details of a member
+- [] The leader can update the details of a member
 - [ ] The leader can view the details of a member
 - [ ] The leader can view the details of all members in their group